evancohen/bidet/README.md

 - [ ] **🚻 ButtID™** - uniquely identify the user (by weight?) and load their presets
 - [ ] **💬 Voice interaction** - don't be touching things
 - [ ] **🚽 Auto-Flush** - Flush the toilet automaticlly after use
 - [ ] **🚽 Auto-Open/Close** - Open on approach.
-Also maybe it could open and close the lid like a mouth and talk to you like a friend oh god i'm so lonely
+Also maybe it could open and close the lid like a mouth and talk to you like a friend oh god i'm so lonely.
+Also maybe do foot direction detection to lift the lid and seat?
 - [ ] **🎶 Auto play music** - nobody wants to hear you in the bathroom.
 What better time to get turnt?
 - [ ] **💦 Auto moisten** - when you sit down it wets the sides so 💩 don't stick
 - [ ] **🧙‍♂️ X/Y/(Z?)** - precision wand placement for 100% accuracy (not trying to soak those cheeks)